MicrosoftDocs/Viva/Viva/insights/advanced/analyst/query-results.md

 If you ran a query and want it to recur on a certain schedule, you can set the **Auto-refresh** toggle key to **On**.

-Analysts who didn’t run a query can’t set it to recur.
+Analysts who didn’t run a query can’t set it to auto-refresh.

 ### More options